How do I know if my child is overweight?

 Weight problems can be very hard to fix, so it's important to prevent the problem if possible.
 Here are some tips to help keep your child at a healthy weight:

-- Children shouldn’t drink more than one serving per day of sugar-sweetened beverages, such as fruit juice, fruit drink, regular-calorie soft drink, sports drink, energy drink, sweetened or flavored milk, sweetened iced tea.
-Instead, have them drink water as much as possible.
+- Children do not need to drink any sugar-sweetened beverages, such as fruit juice, fruit drink, regular-calorie soft drink, sports drink, energy drink, sweetened or flavored milk, or sweetened iced tea.
+Instead, have them drink water as much as possible and eliminate or limit any sugar-sweetened beverages.
+Give them whole fruits to eat rather than fruit juices.
 Talk with your family doctor or a dietitian about your child’s diet.

 - Get the whole family to start eating a healthier diet, so your child won't feel alone and will have role models to look up to.

-- Eat meals and snacks together, as a family, and at the table, not in front of the TV.
+- Eat meals and snacks together as a family at the table, not in front of the TV.

 - Limit the amount of time your child spends watching TV, playing video games, or sitting in front of a computer to a maximum of 2 hours per day.